uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 > CodeSandbox demo:
 > [count many times (ref)](https://codesandbox.io/s/count-many-times-ref-tetxy?file=/src/Counter.js)

-In this example, when the async function is defined inside setTimeout, it saves a reference to the variable it uses, i.e.  `latestCount.current` is set to `count`.
+In this example, when the async function is defined inside `setTimeout`, it saves a reference to the variable it uses, i.e.  `latestCount.current` is set to `count`.
 When we click on the click button, the `current` attribute in `latestCount` is updated.
-Since this `latestCount` is the same ref object on every render, when the async callback is called, it returns the value in the one and only `latestCount`.
+Since this `latestCount` is the same ref object on every render, when the async callback is called, it returns the value in the only `latestCount`.
 That's why you could see a value equal to the number of times you clicked after the start.

-However, in addition to dealing with the weird features of React lifecycles, there is a more common usage of useRef() — create a reference to the node in the DOM.
+However, in addition to dealing with the weird features of React lifecycles, there is a more common usage of `useRef` — create a reference to the node in the DOM.

 ### Virtual DOM

-Before delving into the common usage of useRef, let's meet our old friend DOM and new friend virtual DOM.
+Before delving into the common usage of `useRef()`, let's meet our old friend DOM and a new friend virtual DOM.

-DOM stands for "Document Object Model", which is the data representation of the objects that comprise the structure and content of a document on the web.
+The DOM stands for "Document Object Model", which is the data representation of the objects that comprise the structure and content of a document on the web.
 It is represented as a tree structure.
 Because of that, the changes and updates to the DOM node are really fast.
-However, after changes, it needs to re-render the UI, which might trigger changes to the parent of nodes, children of nodes, or even the entire layout of the document, which are really slow.
-In order to counter this performance loss, React uses a virtual representation of DOM, i.e. virtual DOM with optimization techniques to boost rendering speed.
+However, after changes, it needs to re-render the UI, which might trigger changes to the parent of nodes, children of nodes, or even the entire document tree, which is really slow.
+In order to counter this performance loss, React uses a virtual representation of the DOM, i.e. the virtual DOM with optimization techniques to boost rendering speed.

 ![Virtual DOM vs Actual DOM](images/virtual-dom.png)

-React adds the steps to check for state updates and compute diff
+React adds the steps to check for state updates and compute differences

 Virtual DOM enables the declarative API of React.
 You tell React what state you want the UI to be in, and it makes sure the DOM matches that state.
 This abstracts out the attribute manipulation, event handling, and manual DOM updating that you would otherwise have to use to build your app.
 Also, for better performance, Virtual DOM does a process called [reconciliation](https://reactjs.org/docs/reconciliation.html), which include processes like "diffing" (only updating objects that are different by comparing previous virtual DOM tree) and "batch updating".

-However, this abstraction of DOM sometimes causes trouble when we truly want to access the DOM directly in React.
-This is where useRef() comes into play.
-(P.S. useRef() is not the only way to create ref in functional components, but it is the most common way).
-By creating a ref using useRef() and pass the ref object to the DOM node, React will set its `.current` property to the node whenever that node changes.
+However, this abstraction of the DOM sometimes causes trouble when we truly want to access the DOM directly in React.
+This is where `useRef` comes into play.
+(P.S. `useRef` is not the only way to create ref in functional components, but it is the most common way).
+By creating a ref using `useRef` and pass the ref object to the DOM node, React will set its `.current` property to the node whenever that node changes.

 Let's demonstrate this by an example.